cpitclaudel/alectryon/README.rst

         … some Lean 4 code

-- reStructuredText prose in Lean 4 files, like this:
+- Include reStructuredText prose in Lean 4 files like this:

   .. code-block:: lean